1st Combat Weather Squadron, Detachment 3, hosts second annual Arctic Weather Workshop

+EIELSON AIR FORCE BASE, Alaska -- The 1st Combat Weather Squadron, Detachment 3, hosted the second annual Arctic Weather Workshop at the University of Alaska Fairbanks Jan.
+16-19, 2024, to promote discussions between the Department of Defense, its partner countries, as well as academics and professors here in Alaska.

-U.S. Air Force Col. Paul Townsend, 354th Fighter Wing commander, gives opening remarks at the University of Alaska Fairbanks campus in Fairbanks, Alaska, Jan.
-17, 2024.
-The workshop was held to relay the importance of air power regarding Arctic operations to key Meteorological and Oceanographic leaders from across the Department of Defense and NATO as well as address civilian institutions in attendance to emphasize the importance of sharing their Arctic expertise with the military.
-(U.S. Air Force photo by Airman 1st Class Carson Jeney)
+The workshop was held to relay the importance of air power regarding Arctic operations to key Meteorological and Oceanographic (METOC) leaders from across the DoD and NATO as well as address civilian institutions in attendance to emphasize the important role they play in sharing their Arctic expertise with the military.

+“Over the last year with Finland joining NATO and Sweden in the process of ascending into NATO, we're starting to have a lot more of our NATO partners that operate in the high north,” said U.S. Air Force Chief Master Sgt.
+Michael Adcock, U.S. Air Forces in Europe, manager, readiness and logistics, weather branch.
+“So that's going to be an area that we're going to really start seeing further focus on, as the Arctic remains a strategic interest for us.”

+Residing at the intersection between the U.S. homeland and two critical theaters, Indo-Pacific and Europe, the Arctic is an increasingly vital region for U.S. national security interests according to Department of Air Force Arctic Strategy.
+By working together to better understand the weather in the Arctic, the 354th Fighter Wing can better execute Pacific Air Forces’ strategic priorities.

 |Date Taken: